VolumeZero/ptero-bot/README.md

 - panelUrl must end with no trailing slash

-- guildId is only required for local development slash-command registration but is also reccommended for single-server bots to speed up command registration.
+- guildId is only required for local development slash-command registration but is also recommended for single-server bots to speed up command registration.

+- cl_apiKey is required and used ONLY for getting server usages when updating status embeds since the application api does not have an endpoint for server this.
+This user associated with this key must be an admin user to ensure all server usages can be fetched.

 ## 📚 Documentation